See also: Attend, Tickets, Ticket Tiers, Shirts, Badges

 PyCon AU kicks off with a day for attendees interested in specialist fields.
 It runs just like a main conference day, any attendees on this day are welcome to attend talks from any or all of the tracks, you can pick and choose and the talk schedules will line up nicely to let you do that.

 With four very different tracks there’s something for everyone and each track will have a mix of beginner friendly and in-depth specialist talks.
 The four tracks are: Security and Privacy, DjangoCon AU, Education, and Science and Data.

-Talks for these specialist tracks go through the same submission process as talks for the main conference days.
 Each track is organised by specialists in their field, the talks are selected from all submissions by the track organisers in coordination with the program committee.

 Sat/Sun, August 3-4: Main Conference